top of page

 Our guinea pigs are family no matter where they came from.

-We do not allow everyone to adopt guinea pigs.
+We do not allow everyone to adopt guinea pigs!

 Our adoption process ensures that the piggies are going to a safe, happy, healthy environment.
+We ask questions.
+We also answer questions.
+We just want what is best for the piggies and the families we work with.

 Thanks!
 Message sent.